 Meetings will be held once each calendar year at AVMA headquarters or in conjunction with a regular meeting of the AVMA House of Delegates.

 Travel expenses are authorized for Committee members in accord with AVMA travel policy to attend one meeting (one night, one day meeting) per calendar year.

-AVMA representatives will report to the Executive Board and advise the Board, the House of Delegates, and appropriate councils and committees regarding the actions and activities of the joint committee.
+AVMA representatives will report to the Board of Directors and advise the Board, the House of Delegates, and appropriate councils and committees regarding the actions and activities of the joint committee.